 I used non-words

 I’ve only ever done this once, and it sounds terrible.
 If your local language uses words that your 13 years old thinks is cool, that’s fine – but please do use them in your shop.
 Because what is trendy today will be gone tomorrow and who wants to amend 300 listings with a U in the correct place.
-All of this is part of your branding, as many people use local dialect or swearing in the normal communications, I’m not sure it translates well on the high street.
+All of this is part of your branding, as many people use local dialect or swearing in normal communications, I’m not sure it translates well on the high street.

 Who is your customer?